smherwig/phoenix-keyserver/README.md

-where the first column (`1`) is the number of concurrent processes computing RSA signatures (`openssl speed`'s `-multi` option), the second column (`1597.575000`) the 30% trimmed mean signs per second (here, the average of the middle four runs), and `6.347194` the standard devaiton of the middle four runs.
+where the first column (`1`) is the number of concurrent processes computing RSA signatures (`openssl speed`'s `-multi` option), the second column (`1597.575000`) the 30% trimmed mean signs per second (here, the average of the middle four runs), and `6.347194` the standard deviation of the middle four runs.